 About That Rock Candy Syrup

-Despite the absinthe, this is not a terribly strong cocktail because the 'Green Fairy' is such a small pour.
-When made according to the recipe, the French Pearl has an alcohol content around 23% ABV (46 proof).
+Despite the absinthe, this is not a terribly strong cocktail because it is such a small pour.
+When made according to the recipe, the French Pearl has an alcohol content around 23 percent ABV (46 proof).

 Deciphering Pernod Absinthe